-The Company has incurred an accumulated deficit of \$161.3 million through June 30, 2016.
+The Company has incurred an accumulated deficit of \$169.7 million through September 30, 2016.
 With the exception of the quarter ended June 30, 2010, the Company has incurred negative cash flow from operations since its inception.
-The Company has spent, and expects to continue to spend, substantial amounts in connection with implementing its business strategy, including the planned product development efforts, clinical trials and research and discovery efforts.
+The Company has spent, and expects to continue to spend, substantial amounts in connection with implementing its business strategy, including its planned product development efforts, clinical trials and research and discovery efforts.

-At June 30, 2016, the Company had cash and cash equivalents of approximately \$10.0 million.
-Based upon our current business plans, management does not believe that the Company's current cash on hand will be sufficient to fund its operations for the next twelve months.
-The Company will be required to obtain additional funding in order to execute its plans, although it does not currently have commitments from any third parties to provide it with capital.
-The Company cannot assure that additional funding will be available on favorable terms, or at all.
-If the Company fails to obtain additional funding when needed, it may not be able to execute its business plans and its business may suffer, which would have a material adverse effect on its financial position, results of operations and cash flows.
+At September 30, 2016, the Company had cash and cash equivalents of approximately \$4.5 million.
+Based upon the Company's current business plans, management does not believe that the Company's current cash on hand will be sufficient to execute its near term plans.
+The Company will be required to obtain additional funding in order to continue the development of its current product candidates within the anticipated time periods, if at all, and to continue to fund operations at the current cash expenditure levels, although it does not currently have commitments from any third parties to provide it with capital.
+Potential sources of financing include strategic relationships, public or private sales of equity (including through the "at-the-market" Issuance Sales Agreement (the "FBR Sales Agreement") that the Company entered into with FBR Capital Markets & Co. in August 2016) or debt and other sources.
+The Company cannot assure that it will meet the requirements for use of the FBR Sales Agreement or that additional funding will be available on favorable terms, or at all.
+If the Company fails to obtain additional funding in the next few months and otherwise when needed, it will not be able to execute its business plan as planned and will be forced to cease certain development activities until funding is received and its business will suffer, which would have a material adverse effect on its financial position, results of operations and cash flows.
+These factors raise doubt regarding the Company's ability to continue as a going concern.
+The condensed financial statements do not include any adjustments that might result from the outcome of this uncertainty.